 There's no official Stardew Valley multiplayer just yet, but a beta's supposedly coming in Q1 2018.
 That means soon, and Stardew Valley developer ConcernedApe says it's shaping up.

 4-player Stardew Valley LAN party at my house... it's really fun.
 It still needs some work, but the underlying network code is solid.
 Being in the same room and yelling at each other about what to do next, or if anyone has any stone, is great fun.
 Can't wait to share this pic.twitter.com/Sjxyd712BKJanuary 15, 2018

 But why wait when you can play multiplayer right now?
 There's a surprisingly easy alternative to official multiplayer thanks to modder spacechase0.
 'Makeshift Multiplayer', a mod last updated in October 2017, does exactly what you'd hope.

-The mode allows you and your friends to join a single game of Stardew Valley to play together online, and it actually works.
-You share a wallet, relationship progress, and a few other things, but you have separate inventories, skills, and even different farmhouse interiors on the other side of the same same door.
-The mod isn’t perfect and there are a fair number of bugs, but it could definitely scratch the itch of wanting to play Stardew Valley co-op before it’s officially added to the game.
+The mod allows you and your friends to join a single game of Stardew Valley to play together online, and it actually works.
+You share a wallet, relationship progress, and a few other things, but you have separate inventories, skills, and even different farmhouse interiors on the other side of the same door.
+The mod isn’t perfect and there are a fair number of bugs, but it's the best we have for now.
+It's a fun way to co-op Stardew Valley with a friend.

 The instructions below may look intimidating, but it’s actually surprisingly simple to get working—especially considering the mod is adding networking to a game that previously had no online functions whatsoever.
 Plus, it’s a great way to get introduced to other amazing Stardew Valley mods.